clairelizbet/copy-to-clipboard/readme.md

  * Copy the value "Springfield" to the clipboard
  */
 copyToClipboard("Springfield")

+/**
+ * Or, you can use the legacy method directly.
+This is generally
+ * not recommended, but can be useful in some situations.
+ *
+ * It has the same signature and returns a Promise, just like copyToClipboard.
+ */
+copyToClipboardViaSelection("Springfield")

 // The copy operation is not guaranteed to be complete at this point.
 // Some of this block may never be reached if an Error is thrown.